AbdulHannan-o1/westpooint-clone/README.md

 6. ✅ Checkout redirects if cart has items

 ---
-To see the live preview click the link below https://abdulhannan-o1.github.io/westpooint-clone/
+To see the live preview click the link https://abdulhannan-o1.github.io/westpooint-clone/

 ---